 There’s something for everyone to love about growing beans!
-From the ease of getting a good harvest to the delicious recipes you can make with the fruits of your labor, it’s hard to ignore all the good reasons to make beans a mainstay on your land.
+From the ease of getting a good harvest to the delicious recipes you can make with the fruits of your labor, it’s hard to ignore all the good reasons to make beans a mainstay in your garden.

-But many folks are asking which method of growing is best, bush or pole?
-In the battle of pole versus bush beans, both sides have their pros and cons, it’s important to know as much as possible about both methods to ensure you make the right decision for your needs.
+Bush beans or pole beans – which type is best to grow?
+Both sides have pros and cons in the battle of pole versus bush beans; it’s important to know as much as possible about each growing style to ensure you make the right decision for your needs.
 First, let’s clarify something about beans.

-Pole Versus Bush Beans – Which Is Better?
+Bush Beans Vs Pole Beans – Which Is Better?

-Whether bush or pole beans work better will ultimately depend on your own abilities, requirements, and resources.
-Growing bush beans is perfect for gardeners with less experience, as they’re easier to grow and stand up to the elements a little better than pole beans.
+Whether bush beans or pole beans work better will ultimately depend on your own time availability, space requirements, and resources.
+Growing bush beans is perfect for gardeners with less time, experience, and resources, as they’re easier to grow and stand up to the elements a little better than pole beans.

-But for those with the expertise and time to make it work, growing beans on a pole can be far more rewarding in the long term.
+But for those with the expertise and time to make it work, growing beans on bamboo poles can be far more rewarding in the long term.
 Ultimately, both types of growers are worth trying, and based on your preference, you can decide.
 It may come down to how much room and beans you want to grow.
 If you really want beans in the wax bean family, they are bush bean plants.

 Bush Bean Basics

-Growing beans on a bush is pretty simple.
-All you need is a handful of seeds and a plot of clear land.
 An inch of water each day will be enough to sate their thirst.
 Be sure to water in the morning so your little seeds can get their drink in before the hot sun burns away the water.
-Little else is required, as beans are strong, independent plants, capable of thriving with very little help.
+Your bean plants will thank you for it.
+Add fertilizer as needed throughout the growing season.

-Bush beans will grow in a compact space close to the ground, meaning they’re easy to protect and maintain.
-In fact, some say due to their durability and low maintenance requirements, they’re the ideal plant for beginner gardeners.
-And their natural durability and fast rate of growth make them ideal for organic gardens.
+Bush beans will grow in a compact space close to the ground, making them easy to protect and maintain.
+In fact, some say they’re the ideal plant for beginner gardeners due to their durability and low maintenance requirements.
+And their natural durability and fast growth rate make them ideal for organic gardens.

 Harvesting Bush Beans